spaicer/spaicer-platform/README.md

-# service-offering-cicd-template
+# SPAICER Platform

-Template for GitHub repositories providing service offerings based on cloud native application bundles
+This project defines a blueprint for a SPACIER platform based on cloud native application bundles.

+Service instance providers can use the platform as-is or customize it by adding/removing components or changing the configuration.

 ## Build
 porter build